ionous/tapestry/dl/jess/jessMapLocations.md

-R is SOUTH of P and NORTH of C
+MapLocations:
 --------------------
-the behavior here has enough complexity to merit some documentation:
+ex.
+R is SOUTH of P and NORTH of C. the behavior here has enough complexity to merit some documentation:

 1. build the locations as "" kind